Lawrence F. O’Brien Gallery

 Well-known signatures are found throughout the records of the National Archives.
 Equally important are the multitude of marks by people unknown to history.
 The documents signed by these individuals represent fascinating stories to be discovered.

-“Making Their Mark: Stories Through Signatures” features original signatures from our nationwide holdings.
+“Making Their Mark: Stories Through Signatures” featured original signatures from our nationwide holdings.
 From developing a signature style to signing groundbreaking policy into law, they illustrate the many ways people have “made their mark” on history.

 Keep up on Social Media